-083. Guba, Egon, G., and Daniel L. Stufflebeam, "Evaluation: The Process of Stimulating, Aiding and Abetting Insightful Activity."
+Guba, Egon, G., and Daniel L. Stufflebeam, "Evaluation: The Process of Stimulating, Aiding and Abetting Insightful Activity."
 Address delivered at the Second National Symposium for Professors of Educational Research, November 21, 1968.
-Columbus, Ohio: Evaluation Center, College of Education.
-The Ohio State University, 1968.
+Columbus, Ohio: Evaluation Center, College of Education, Ohio State University, 1968.
+(Unpublished)

 There is at present a growing need and demand for evaluations, but educational evaluations have been poor in quality.
-Impediments to quality evaluation are: 1) inadequate previous definitions of evaluation, which have focused on measurement, goal achievement, or professional judgment; 2) poor classifications or conceptualization of the variety of educational settings; 3) inadequate formulation of decision processes and informational requirements; 4) acceptance of experimental design as the ideal, whereas it is not appropriate to most educational evaluations.
-(The classical experimental design conflicts with the principle that evaluation should continually feed back information for program improvement; it is useless as a device for making decisions in the planning and implementation stages; it is not suited to the septic conditions of the classroom, so that internal validity is obtained at the expense of external validity, i.e. generalizability.); 5) poor understanding of the kinds of evaluation resources needed; 6) no commonly accepted criteria for judging the quality of evaluations.
+Impediments to quality evaluation are: (1) inadequate previous definitions of evaluation, which have focused on measurement, goal achievement, or professional judgment: (2) poor classifications or conceptualizations of the variety of educational settings: (3) inadequate formulation of decision processes and informational requirements: (4) acceptance of experimental design as the ideal, whereas it is not appropriate to most educational evaluations (The classical experimental design conflicts with the principle that evaluation should continually feed back information for program improvement; it is useless as a device for making decisions in the planning and implementation stages; it is not suited to the septic conditions of the classroom, so that internal validity is obtained at the expense of external validity, i.e. generalizability.): (5) poor understanding of the kinds of evaluation resources needed: (6) no commonly accepted criteria for judging the quality of evaluations.

 Educational evaluation is defined as the process of obtaining and providing useful information for making educational decisions.
-A typology of educational decision settings is developed along two major dimensions: "small" versus "large" educational change and "high" versus "low" understanding to support change.
+A typology of educational decision settings is developed along two major dimensions: "small" versus "large" educational change and "high versus "low" understanding to support change.
 These two dimensions lead to four major types of decision making settings, each of which requires an evaluation which is geared to the provision of the relevant type of knowledge.

-Four different styles of decisions within each decision setting are also identified: planning decisions concern identification of objectives: structuring decisions refer to the design of specific procedures; implementing decisions are relevant to the utilization, refinement, or control of procedures; and re-cycling decisions concern judgment about the attainment of the program goals.
+Four different styles of decisions within each decision setting are also identified: planning decisions concern identification of objectives; structuring decisions refer to the design of specific procedures; implementing decisions are relevant to the utilization, refinement, or control of procedures; and re-cycling decisions concern judgment about the attainment of the program goals.
 Based on these definitions are four general evaluation designs, which form the CIPP evaluation model.
 For planning decisions, context evaluation is appropriate; for structuring decisions, an analysis of input; for implementing decisions, process evaluation; and for recycling decisions, product evaluation.
-Each of these evaluations types is described.
+Each of these evaluation types is described.

-The main stages of all evaluation are: 1) focusing the evaluation, 2) collecting the information, 3) organizing the information, 4) analyzing the information, 5) reporting the information, 6) administering the evaluation.
-Criteria by which all evaluations may be judged are: 1) internal validity, 2) external validity, 3) realiability, 4) objectivity, 5) relevance, 6) significance, 7) scope, 8) credibility, 9) timeliness, 10) pervasiveness, 11) efficiency.
+The main stages of all evaluations are: (1) focusing the evaluation, (2) collecting the information, (3) organizing the information, (4) analyzing the information, (5) reporting the information, (6) administering the evaluation.
+Criteria by which all evaluations may be judged are: (1) internal validity, (2) external validity, (3) reliability, (4) objectivity, (5) relevance, (6) significance, (7) scope, (8) credibility, (9) timeliness, (10) pervasiveness, (11) efficiency.

-084. Gurin, Gerald.
-Inner-City Negro Youth in a Job Training Project: A Study of Factors Related to Attrition and Job Success.
-Ann Arbor, Institute for Social Research, University of Michigan, 1968.
+Gurin, Gerald, Inner-City Negro Youth in a Job Training Project: A Study of Factors Releted to Attrition and Job Success.
+Ann Arbor, Michigan: Survey Research Center, 1968.
+(Unpublished)

-This a report of a research study of the JOBS - I project, an experimental and demonstration job training project for approximately 1500 underemployed inner-city Negro youths in 1963-1964.
-The study staff interviewed a sample of almost 400 trainees at least twice - at the time of entrance into the program, during its course, and/or at termination.
+This is a report of a research study of the JOBS-I project, an experimental and demonstration job training project for approximately 1,500 underemployed inner-city Negro youths in 1963-1964.
+The study staff interviewed a sample of almost 400 trainees at least twice-at the time of entrance into the program, during its course, and/or at termination.
 Interviews were also held with mothers of the trainees, supervisors on their first post-program jobs, and the JOBS project administrators, teachers, and counselors.